Bereyziat-Development/AdaptiveSheet/README.md

 2. Customization

-The SwiftUIAdaptiveActionSheet component provides various customization options.
+The AdaptiveSheet component provides various customization options.
 You can modify the appearance and behavior using the available properties and modifiers.

 Example
 Here's an example of customizing the component: